FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Magnus, Manus, MacVanish, Magnusson, Magnuson, Magnos, Magnes, Magnusson, Magnuss, MacVinish, McWeynish, MacVinis and many more.

 This web page shows only a small excerpt of our Maggard research.
-Another 273 words (20 lines of text) covering the years 1047, 1510, 1600 and 1420 are included under the topic Early Maggard History in all our PDF Extended History products.
+Another 273 words (20 lines of text) covering the years 1047, 1510, 1600 and 1420 are included under the topic Early Maggard History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Maggard Notables in all our PDF Extended History products.
+More information is included under the topic Early Maggard Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: